edenjing/TTCKnSP/README.md

 Please run main.cpp to watch the test result.
 The running result shows the following information:
-a). the preparation process of top-k^n paths within layers;
+1. the preparation process of top-k^n paths within layers;

-b). the final path concateantion for all queries under the region-based speed profile update;
+2. the final path concateantion for all queries under the region-based speed profile update;

-c). the shortest path error compared to the result performed on the ground truth speed profile.
+3. the shortest path error compared to the result performed on the ground truth speed profile.